andreasKroepelin/polylux/book/src/theme-gallery/index.md

 - `color-c`: A color of your choice (default: `rgb("#FBFEF9")`)
 - `logo`: An element that will be on the top right of the first slide.
 Usually an image element, like a logo. (default: `none`)
+- `progress-bar`: A boolean value to enable or disable the progress bar on the top. (default: `true`)

 ### Default slide options